-Mid-1888, Elim Lutheran began in a in Hannah Lund’s Parlor where a small group of Lutherans began meeting for informal worship services.
+Mid-1888, Elim Lutheran began in Hannah Lund’s Parlor, where a small group of Lutherans began meeting for informal worship services.

-Elim’s congregation was formally organized on December 8th, 1889.
-Pastor Linder was the Elim’s first pastor and served until the fall of 1891, when he was called to serve in Salt Lake City.
+Elim’s congregation was formally organized on December 8, 1889.
+Rev. F.A.
+Linder was Elim’s first pastor and served until the fall of 1891, when he was called to serve in Salt Lake City.

 1893, Rev. Peter Peterson became Elim’s second Pastor.

 1895 – 1903, During the transition between pastors, Sr. Hulda Hultquist assisted the congregation in worship duties.

 1903, Rev. O.A.
 Elmquist became Elim’s third pastor.
 Soon, pews were installed in the chapel, and the pastor built a pulpit altar and altar rail, which remained in use until 1948 when the building was replaced.

 1906, A Luther League group of 18 young adults was organized.

 Pastor Elmquist also worked with congregations in Park City, Bingham Canyon and Rock Springs, WY.
 Other pastors would follow him and serve in these areas until the early 1940s.

 June 1917, Rev. Arthur E. Olson became the fourth resident pastor.

 June 1919, the Elim congregation adopted the English language for all church services.